ave-audio/ave-mixer-user-control/README.md

 This application is the property of AVE GmbH and all rights are reserved.
 Unauthorized copying, modification, or distribution of this software is strictly prohibited.
 Contact

-For any questions or suggestions, please open an issue on GitHub or contact us at your-info@ave-stuttgart.de.
+For any questions or suggestions, please open an issue on GitHub or contact us at info@ave-stuttgart.de.

 *Made with* 💛 *by DSPSoft - Romanin Matteo*